binksera/Chat-Jeepney-T---WRO---Future-Engineers/README.md

 **Code**

+Shown here is the pseudocode on the first commit of the AISteam.

+![Code](https://github.com/binksera/Chat-JeepneyT---WRO---Future-Engineers/blob/f956d6f74c6b82b01c7a1fdbffdf4c1f306f5505/src/AI%20Steam%20Code.png)

 Shown here is the c++ code used for the obstacle challenge.

-![Code](https://github.com/binksera/Chat-JeepneyT---WRO---Future-Engineers/blob/f956d6f74c6b82b01c7a1fdbffdf4c1f306f5505/src/AI%20Steam%20Code.png)

 ## Specifications